Do you want to ride MASSIVE trends that leave traders with envy?

 And if the market continues to lower, it will trigger their stop loss which fuels further price decline.

-And this is how The False Break can serve as an entry trigger into a trade.
+And this is how The False Break can serve as a position trader’s entry trigger into a trade.

 Here’s an example: A False Break at the highs